DataKitchen/DKUtils/README.md

 # DKUtils

+## Description
-This python package is intended to house utility functions and classes that are used in DataKitchen recipes.
+The DKUtils python package was written to provide utility functions and classes that are used in DataKitchen recipes.
+It serves two main purposes.

+1. Provide a Python API Client for interacting with the DataKitchen platform’s REST API (DataKitchenClient)
+2. Provide utility classes and methods for interacting with tools commonly orchestrated in recipes in the DataKitchen platform (Alteryx, Jira, Gmail, etc.)

+## Development Info
 Building and testing this module is conveniently done using Make.
 Issue the `make` command to see a list of available targets (shown below for convenience).
 Note that any target can be suffixed with `-ext` to run that target inside a Docker container.
 This allows testing and development in a standard and portable